Can My Employer Force Me To Work During 'Shelter-in-Place'?

 Before a conflict between an employee and employer becomes a termination, employees can leverage their leave of absence and sick time rights.
 The Family and Medical Leave Act (FMLA) stipulates that employers with 50 or more employees must provide “90 days of unpaid leave to take care of yourself or a family member, for any medical reason,” Cook says.
 “It doesn’t have to be COVID-19.”

 “What if you have a head cold and you’re not going to the doctor because you don’t need to and, quite frankly, you’re afraid to walk into the doctor’s office?”
 Cook says.
-“You’re reading the Centers for Disease Control and Prevention (CDC) guidelines and you’re saying, ‘I should not go to work.’
+“You’re reading the Centers for Disease Control and Prevention (CDC) guidelines, and you’re saying, ‘I should not go to work.’
 Are you entitled to paid sick leave?
 Can you claim that the head cold is related to symptoms of COVID-19 because your decision to stay home is related to the health conditions? … I think you could make the argument that it’s related and there is a risk of exposure by close contact.
-But that is not 100% clear.”
+But that is not 100 percent clear.”

 What do I do next?